How to negotiate a lower interest rate on your mortgage refinance when your home's value has decreased

 Don’t settle for the first offer you receive—take your time, and compare options before making a decision.
 You might be surprised at the difference in offers from various lenders.

-6. Ask for a Mortgage Modification
+6. Ask for a mortgage modification

 If refinancing isn’t an option due to your home’s low value, you can request a mortgage modification instead.
 This is where your current lender agrees to change the terms of your existing mortgage, such as lowering the interest rate or extending the term of the loan.